Food and the Scottish royal household: Mary's menu

-Mlle de la Souche governess of the said maids, the young Livingstone, Grisel, Thire (possibly Nicolas Wardlaw), Chou, the young Beaton (Lucrece), the "savage", and Rallay, who are 8 persons each having wine daily, except the "savage" who only has a half pint (a chopin), that is; wine 3 quarts, and half pint.
+Mlle de la Souche governess of the said maids, the young Livingstone, Grisel, Thire (possibly Nicolas Wardlaw), Chou, the young Beaton (Lucretia Beaton, later Lady Melgund), the "savage", and Rallay, who are 8 persons each having wine daily, except the "savage" who only has a half pint (a chopin), that is; wine 3 quarts, and half pint.

 The woman named "Chou" was probably a relative of an aid in the kitchen Nicolas Chou, and "la Sauvaige" may have been a relative of Adrian Sauvaige, an aid to the keeper of vessels.
 As French speakers in this period sometimes referred to Highland people as savages, "la sauvaige" may have been a kind of nickname.
 Mademoiselle de la Souche was still the governess of the maidens in 1567.